aquaismissing/INCS2bot/README.md

 ### Any changes?

 Most of the bot functionality stays the same.
 However, here are some noteworthy changes:
 - Bot now uses inline keyboards instead of reply ones
 - Most of the bot messages stay in one, reducing the clutter in messages
 - More user-friendly approach for inline queries with the help of tags
+- Personal settings (only language settings available for now)

 Anyway, we have some plans on adding more functionality and QoL features.